loopwerk/loopwerk.io/content/articles/2020-06-18-wwdc20-wishlist.md

+tags: iOS
+summary: WWDC is just around the corner, and we're all waiting like little kids at Christmas to see what Apple is going to announce.
+Most of us also are hoping for specific changes, here are my top wishes.

 # WWDC20 wishlist
-- tags: iOS

-WWDC is just around the corner, and we're all waiting like little kids at Christmas to see what Apple is going to announce.
-Most of us also are hoping for specific changes, here are my top wishes.

----

 WWDC is just around the corner, and we're all waiting like little kids at Christmas to see what Apple is going to announce.
 Most of us also are hoping for specific changes, here are my top wishes.

 ## SwiftUI 2.0